puppetlabs/puppetlabs-tomcat/README.md

 #####`purge_connectors`

-Specifies whether to purge any unmanaged Connector elements from the configuration file.
+Specifies whether to purge any unmanaged Connector elements that match defined protocol but have a different port from the configuration file.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`purge_realms`